solo-io/bumblebee/README.md

 ```

 Adding capabilities is the preferred method, as if you run `bee run` with `sudo`, it will not find local images when you run `bee build` without sudo.

+### License

+Apache 2

+### Thanks

+This project would not be possible without the valuable open-source work of projects in the eBPF community.
+Specifically, we would like to thank the [eBPF go](https://github.com/cilium/ebpf/) library and [libbpf-tools](https://github.com/iovisor/bcc/tree/master/libbpf-tools/).